0marAmez/MasterC/Project1/README.md

 ## Introduction

-In this project I'll trying to recreate a Huffman Coding program.
+In this project I'll be creating my own string library to ease problems with strings.

 ## Contributors